quicwg/base-drafts/draft-ietf-quic-tls.md

 that a key update has occurred, or where an attacker injects packets, be used to reveal the value of the Key Phase on injected packets.
 After receiving a key update, an endpoint SHOULD generate and save the next set of receive packet protection keys.
-After new keys are available, receipt of packets will not create timing signals about the value of the Key Phase.
+By generating new keys before a key update is received, receipt of packets will not create timing signals that leak the value of the Key Phase.

 This depends on not doing this key generation during packet processing and it can require that endpoints maintain three sets of packet protection keys for